Supplements: What to Take, and What to Avoid

 First off, if you are healthy, there isn’t a whole lot of evidence showing that supplements can be of benefit.
-Experts interviewed in a column that appeared in Consumer Reports (not available without a subscription) and then shared in a Washington Post column, suggest that supplements geared to prevent hair loss, to promote hair growth due to aging, improve damaged nails or give you younger skin are likely not going to help much and, frankly, don’t have the clinical data to prove the claims.
-The column featured in the newspaper offers two very small studies in 1990 that showed biotin effective in helping to strengthen soft nails.
+Experts interviewed in a column that appeared in Consumer Reports (not available without a subscription) and then shared in a Washington Post column, suggest that supplements geared to prevent hair loss, to promote hair growth due to aging, improve damaged nails, or give you younger skin are likely not going to help much and, frankly, don’t have the clinical data to prove the claims.
+The column featured in the newspaper offers two studies in 1990 that showed biotin effective in helping to strengthen soft nails.
 The studies were small and never replicated.

 Take this: Lean protein (approximately 30 percent of your daily total calories).